balaban0/CoMate/README.md

     * The algorithm iterates through the list, locking in the highest-scoring pairs first.
     * Once a user is matched, they are removed from the pool to prevent double-booking.

-*Why this matters:* This method prioritizes the group's overall compatibility score, finding the best possible couples across the entire gathering.
+*Why Greedy Selection matters:* This method prioritizes the group's overall compatibility score, finding the best possible couples across the entire gathering.

 ##  Tech Stack